Celebrating the woman on International Woman's Day, March 8th.

 Mrs Jiwanlata Chanam, 65,a senior army officers’ wife has a special message for all the women out there, “ Because the strength of our children, their future and the family bond lies on us, be strong and never lose faith.”
 Another army officer’s wife, young Kavita Yadav Jaswal from Pune says, “The best thing about a woman is her warmth and affection towards her family.
 She is always praying for the well being of her family; makes huge sacrifices as daughter/mother/wife, and never complains about it and it is for this quality of hers that bonds her family together.
 Though she is fragile but at tough times a woman stands like a rock behind her family.”

 Avril Unger, 24, professional dancer and choreographer, Bangalore smiles broadly on being asked what she would like to tell women across the world on this day, “ My message to all other women out there is do what you do to the best of your abilities.
 In your heart be free and live life to the fullest.
 Embrace womanhood and feel complete .And wish you all a happy woman’s day!!!!”

-Ajao Joseph Olayinka from Nigeria, Strategic Partnership Manager , Google has a clear message, “ Be the best that you can be, and take more positive advantage of your feminine power.”
-Ajao is passionate about social entrepreneurship and is the founder of GloballyEducated winning awards in 10 countries.
+Ajao Joseph Olayinka from Nigeria, Co-founder at Oacsoft Technologies has a clear message, “ Be the best that you can be, and take more positive advantage of your feminine power.”
+Ajao is passionate about social entrepreneurship.

 To all the beautiful women out there, here is wishing you a happy woman’s day!!Let us say goodbye to illiteracy, oppression, child marriage, dowry and related violence, domestic violence, sexual abuse elsewhere and at work, under payment of wages, trafficking, gender based abortions, control over our fertility, eve –teasing and discrimination.